Artwork Page for Tamil Gateway (Gopura), Tamil Nadu

 Description

 A stereograph, when seen through a viewer, produces the illusion of a three-dimensional scene and creates a “you-are-there” sensation.
 This stereo view documents a Hindu temple in the southern Indian state of Tamil Nadu.
-The high gopura or gatehouse leading into the temple precinct is characteristic of the Dravidian temples found in that region.
+The high gopura or gatehouse leading into the temple precinct is characteristic of medieval temples constructed in that region.
+Popular beginning with their introduction to the public in London in 1851, stereographs inspired a sense of awe that would have compounded a viewer’s impression of India’s architectural wonders.

 Tamil Gateway (Gopura), Tamil Nadu